sarsko/sarsko.github.io/_pages/about.md

 the [CreuSAT](https://github.com/sarsko/CreuSAT) repository.

-I am currently working as a developer in the [Spark](https://www.volue.com/spark) team at [Volue](https://www.volue.com/), where we are building solutions to help power grid operators handle the increased complexity of a system with electric vehicles and distributed production of electricity.
+I am currently working as a developer in the [Spark](https://www.volue.com/spark) team at [Volue](https://www.volue.com/), where we are building solutions to help power grid operators handle the increased complexity of a power system with electric vehicles and distributed production of electricity.

 I am interested in most things programming &mdash; especially those which have a "pain in brain" feeling.
 Previously that need